Amphibian Species of the World.From the American Museum of Natural History.

 The Reptile Database -

-Taxonomic data on over 10,000 living species of lizards, snakes, tuataras, crocodiles, amphisbaenians, and turtles.
-From the German Herpetological Society's Systematics Working
+Taxonomic data on 10,000+ living species of lizards, snakes, tuataras, crocodiles, amphibians, and turtles.

 The Taxonomy Database, NCBI.

 Curated classification and nomenclature for all of the organisms in the public sequence databases.
 This currently represents about 10% of the described species of life on the planet.